- Enable or disable individual 2-step verification in your personal settings

 Enable individual 2-step verification.

+In Optimizely, navigate to Profile.
 Under 2-Step Verification, select Enable:

 Enter your Optimizely password to confirm 2-step verification and click Next.